 Aluminium powerboat manufacturer Buster is fully updating its large open boat models for the 2020 season.
 The minimalist Scandinavian design of its biggest boats, the Phantom and Magnum models, has been carried over to its popular six-metre Buster XL and Buster XXL models

-The new models will be unveiled at the in-water boat shows in Helsinki, Stockholm and Oslo in late summer 2019, and the boat will be available from retailers immediately.
+The new models will be unveiled at the boat shows in Helsinki, Stockholm and Oslo and the boat will be available from retailers immediately.

 The history of the Buster XL stretches back to 1992, and after almost 30 years in production the fifth model generation is being introduced.
 In keeping with the traditions of the XL, the design of the new model has been based on practicality, economy and safety.